Martin Wolff: Academic career, 1903–1938

-In 1903, he was appointed associate professor.
+In 1903, he was appointed as an associate professor.
 About this time, he wrote his treatise on property law in Enneccerus–Kipp–Wolff, which became a standard work for almost half a century and was translated into Spanish in 1937.
 He married Marguerite Jolowicz in 1906.
 In 1907, he had a son, Konrad Wolff, who later became a famous pianist.
 He did not receive a full professorship until 1914.
 In 1919 he moved to Bonn, but returned to Berlin in 1921, being appointed Professor for Civil Law, Commercial Law, and Private International Law.
 Wolff was regarded as an outstanding lecturer, his lectures always being full to overflowing.
 When the Nazis seized power, his lectures began to be disrupted.
 On 4 June and 5 June 1933, student SA men interrupted his lecture and threatened students who wished to attend.
 When Wolff started speaking, he could not be heard.
 More than a hundred hecklers whistled and shouted "Juda verrecke."
 Only after the rector, Eduard Kohlrausch, intervened was Wolff able to continue with the lecture (Wolff later stated that Kohlrausch was the only university teacher to support him).
 But the disturbances continued.

 In 1935, because of his Jewish descent Wolff, along with his colleague Ernst Rabel, was ousted from his professorship by the new dean of the Law Faculty, the fanatical Nazi Wenzeslaus von Gleispach, although neither he nor his colleague came under the proscriptions of the Civil Service Restoration Act, because they had had tenure since before 1914.
 The dismissal was nevertheless ordered by the education ministry.